eficode-academy/istio-katas/03-ingress-traffic.md

 The main takeaways are:

-* When you defined the gateway CRD for your namespace you configured an entry point in the stand alone envoy proxy
+* When you defined the gateway CRD for your namespace you configured an entry point in the standalone envoy proxy

-* If traffic is not flowing through the mesh, e.g through the envoy sidecars, then you cannot leverage Istio features, e.g. the traffic between the gateway and your front end service
+* If traffic is not flowing through the mesh, e.g through the envoy sidecars, then you cannot leverage Istio features, e.g. the traffic between the gateway and your frontend service

 # Cleanup